csev/rattend/README.md

 Converting this to React
 ========================

+**Make sure to run this with the latest version of Tsugi.
+We will be adding APIs to Tsugi as we go to suport the evolving needs of this application.**

 This application has been switched to REST web services for all of its data.
 There are two main files: